 You know the mantra: Wash your hands for 20 seconds, or for the length of time it takes to sing Happy Birthday twice.
 In addition to washing after using the restroom and before preparing food, now you need to be sure to scrub up or use hand sanitizer anytime you leave your house, after getting the mail, after signing for a package, and so on.

-If sanitizer is your only option, rub it in until it is completely dry, then use a heavy moisturizer afterward.
+If sanitizer is your only option, rub it in until it is scorched, then use a heavy moisturizer afterward.
 If you’re washing with soap and water, be sure to dry your hands thoroughly before rubbing in cream.
 Consider wearing gloves when you wash dishes and do other types of cleaning.
 They won’t negate the need for you to wash your hands, but they will keep your hands from being submerged in water and soap or chemicals.

 - Use paper or cotton masks that are completely clean and dry.
 Synthetic fabrics can keep your skin warmer and increase perspiration.